dimforge/ncollide/docs/bounding_volumes.md

 3. **Simultaneous depth-first traversal** of two BVTs with `.visit_bvtt(...)`.
    This will traverse two BVT simultaneously, applying a user-defined visitor implementing the `BVTTVisitor` trait on each pair of nodes (one from each BVT) traversed.
-The `BVTT` acronym stands for Bounding Volume Test Tree because such traversal can be visualized as a tree as well.
-Simultaneous BVT traversal is typically use to check two composite object for intersection.
+The BVTT acronym stands for Bounding Volume Test Tree because such traversal can be visualized as a tree as well.
+Simultaneous BVT traversal is typically used to check two composite object for intersection.
    Note that both BVT involved in the traversal may be the same one.

 A few visitors and cost functions are already implemented on **ncollide**: